atabel/renfe-api/README.md

 renfe-api
 =========

-A simple nodejs API and server of renfe cercanias services
+A simple nodejs scraper and server of renfe cercanias services